Importance for Accessibility

 Captioning and Yuja

 Yuja provides a platform that will create an automatic transcript for your video content.
 Additionally, editors can use Yuja's content manager to edit these transcripts for accuracy.
-This is an important step when publishing public or classroom video content where human captioning from a vendor such as 3Play or Rev cannot be afforded.

 To order captions, you will want to do the following: